World Scientific

 World Scientific Publishing is an academic publisher of scientific, technical, and medical books and journals headquartered in Singapore.
 The company was founded in 1981.
-It publishes about 600 books annually, along with 135 journals in various fields.
+It publishes about 600 books annually, with more than 170 journals in various fields.
 In 1995, World Scientific co-founded the London-based Imperial College Press together with the Imperial College of Science, Technology and Medicine.

 Company structure

 The company head office is in Singapore.
 The Chairman and Editor-in-Chief is Dr Phua Kok Khoo, while the Managing Director is Doreen Liu.
 The company was co-founded by them in 1981.

 Imperial College Press

 In 1995 the company co-founded Imperial College Press, specializing in engineering, medicine and information technology, with Imperial College London.
 In 2006, World Scientific assumed full ownership of Imperial College Press, under a license granted by the university.
 Finally, in August 2016, ICP was fully incorporated into World Scientific under the new imprint, World Scientific Europe.